matt4braun/Shopping-List/README.md

-# Shopping-List
+User inputs item along with price
-add items with prices to a shopping list.
-This program will print the price of the entire list along with every item purchased
+Computer logs the item and adds the price to a total Computer prints total and the items bought